SAP/openui5-docs/docs/Configuring_Responsive_Behavior_of_a_Table_38855e0.md

 ### Automatic Pop-In Feature

-There is an alternative responsive configuration for simpler cases: Let the responsive table take control of the responsive behavior.
+There is an alternative configuration for simpler cases: Let `sap.m.Table` itself take control of the responsive behavior.

 The responsive table provides a feature where the table automatically moves the columns to the pop-in area based on their importance.
 For this, simply set `autoPopinMode:true` in the responsive table.

 The default value of the `importance` property for a column is `"None"`.
 If there is no column importance defined, the responsive table treats the first column as the most important column.
 The following columns are treated as less important and are moved to the pop-in area as the browser window size is reduced.

-You can alter the default automatic pop-in behavior by defining the `importance` property for the columns.
+You can change the default automatic pop-in behavior by defining the `importance` property for the columns.

-The columns are moved to the pop-in area based on their importance in the following order:
+The columns are moved to the pop-in area in the following order based on their importance:

 1. Columns with `Low` importance